How Do I Prepare for an Interview?

 They will be putting their reputation on the line by vouching for you and your skills as an employee, so you need to present yourself in a way that it answers one simple question; If I was the interviewer, would I hire myself?

-2. Then contact the company and ask them about the dress code, ask for a detailed job description if you haven’t already, find out who will be conducting the interview and whether or not the manager him/herself will be there or just the HR folks.
+2. Then contact the company and ask them about the dress code, ask for a detailed job description if you haven’t already, find out who will be conducting the interview and whether or not the manager him/herself will be there or just the HR personnel.
 Find out their expectations.
 This can be best done by looking at other people working at the same level as you.

 4. If there are any problems with your CV, prepare answers beforehand.
 Like if why you left your previous job?
 Why only worked for less than six months?
 Things like that.